peterbhase/ExplanationRoles/README.md

 write_synthetic_data.py --> script for writing synthetic datasets
 ```

-The code is written in Python 3.6. `plots.Rmd` is an R markdown file that makes the plots for each experiment.
+The code is written in python 3.6. `plots.Rmd` is an R markdown file that makes the plots for each experiment.
 The package requirements are:

 ```
 torch==1.4